On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Experiments

 \section{Experiments}

-Different experimental search strategies for axions are affected by the uncontrolled behaviour of the axion field close to the surface of the earth for large values of $c_{GG}/f$.
-In particular results from experiments sensitive to the oscillations derived from \eqref{eq:wave} are not reliable in the unphysical parameter space.
-One such class of experimental searches for time-varying CP-odd nuclear moments, e.g. electric dipole moments induced by the axion-gluon coupling.
+Different experimental search strategies for axions are affected by the non-perturbative axion field values close to the surface of the earth for large values of $c_{GG}/f$.
+In particular results from experiments sensitive to the oscillations derived from \eqref{eq:wave} are not reliable in this parameter space.
 This affects the results from nuclear magnetic resonance searches for spin precession~ \cite{Graham:2013gfa,Budker:2013hfa,JacksonKimball:2017elr,Agrawal:2022wjm}.
-Similarly, haloscopes that rely on the Primakoff effect to produce signal photons from the interaction between the local axion field and an external magnetic field are affected by the divergence of \eqref{eq:DMwave}~\cite{Stern:2015kzo,ADMX:2019uok,McAllister:2023ipr}.
-Similarly, light-shining-through-a-wall experiments rely on the local axion field value to produce a signal are impacted by the uncontrolled value close to the surface of the earth~\cite{Anselm:1985obz,VanBibber:1987rq}.
+Similarly, haloscopes that rely on the Primakoff effect to produce signal photons from the interaction between the local axion field and an external magnetic field are affected~\cite{Stern:2015kzo,ADMX:2019uok,McAllister:2023ipr}.
+Similarly, light-shining-through-a-wall experiments rely on the local axion field value to produce a signal are impacted by the non-perturbative value close to the surface of the earth~\cite{Anselm:1985obz,VanBibber:1987rq}.